nickmvincent/cmpt419_fall2025/slides/deck3.md

 ## Distinction

-We can think of a sharp distinction between asking our research scientists to spend more time trying different neural network architectures vs. spending more double-checking that the training data is labeled well.
+We can think of a sharp distinction between asking our research scientists to spend more time trying different neural network architectures vs. spending more time double-checking that the training data is labeled well.

 Or we could hire people to go into the world and get more data. etc.!

 ---

-## HCAI and DCAI gives us additional options
+## HCAI and DCAI give us additional options

 Sometimes we do just need to buy more GPUs.
 Almost all the material in this course will help us explore the full set of options.

 Part of the point of the DataPerf paper is to say that the ML field thus far has focused too much on trying different models instead of just hiring domain experts to double check your data.

-This is in line with the HCML paper.
+This is in line with the HCAI paper.

 ---